MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 # Manage storage capacity for Azure Stack Hub

-You can use this article as an Azure Stack Hub cloud operators to learn how to monitor and manage the storage capacity of your Azure Stack Hub deployment.
+You can use this article as an Azure Stack Hub cloud operator to learn how to monitor and manage the storage capacity of your Azure Stack Hub deployment.
 You can use the guidance to understand the memory available for your user's VMs.
 The Azure Stack Hub storage infrastructure allocates a subset of the total storage capacity of the Azure Stack Hub deployment as storage services.
 Storage services store a tenant's data in shares on volumes that correspond to the nodes of the deployment.

 As a cloud operator, you have a limited amount of storage to work with.
 The amount of storage is defined by the solution you implement.
 The solution is provided by your OEM vendor when you use a multinode solution, or it's provided by the hardware on which you install the Azure Stack Development Kit (ASDK).

-Azure Stack Hub only supports the expansion of storage capacity by adding additional scale unit nodes.
-For more information, see [add additional scale unit nodes in Azure Stack Hub](azure-stack-add-scale-node.md).
+Azure Stack Hub only supports the expansion of storage capacity by adding extra scale unit nodes.
+For more information, see [add scale unit nodes in Azure Stack Hub](azure-stack-add-scale-node.md).
 Adding physical disks to the nodes won't expand the storage capacity.

 It's important to [monitor](#monitor-storage) the available storage to ensure that efficient operations are maintained.
 When the remaining free capacity of a volume becomes limited, plan to [manage the available space](#manage-available-space) to prevent the shares from running out of capacity.